When you think of building your list what comes to mind?

 Today I’m going to tell you SIX different ways you can use your social media platforms to build your list consistently and passively without having to do much but sit back and watch ‘em sign up.
 (And of course occasionally refresh your post).

 First you need to create a “squeeze page” or a landing page so people can opt in to your freebie.
 The reason a squeeze page works so well is due to the lack of “distraction” that a normal web page has.
 There is no header, no tabs, no side bar, nothing at all to take the attention of your prospect opt-in away from what you have to say and what they get.

 To create this page for yourself does take a bit of techy knowledge, so I suggest contacting your web person first and asking them to build the template for you with the copy and opt-in that you provide.

-Click here for a fantastic article on what you should include on your squeeze page, how to create one, and where to find instructions if you want to do it yourself.
+Click here (link no longer available) for a fantastic article on what you should include on your squeeze page, how to create one, and where to find instructions if you want to do it yourself.

 Once you have your squeeze page set up I want you to create a bit.ly link to that page.

 With that one little link, I am going to show you how to make magic happen with the 6 places you can use your squeeze page on social media to build your list.

 6 Places You Can Use Your Squeeze Page To Build Your Email List

 - Log in to every single one of your social media accounts.
 In the header section or about section of each one I want you to copy and paste that link.